ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-floating-filter/index.md

 title: "Floating Filter Component"
 ---

-Floating Filter components allow you to add your own floating filter types to ag-Grid.
+Floating Filter components allow you to add your own floating filter types to AG Grid.
 Use this:

 - When the provided floating filter for a provided filter does not meet your requirements and you want to replace with one of your own
 - When you have a custom filter and want to provide a floating filter for your custom filter

 This page focusses on writing your own floating filter components.
-To see general information about floating filters in ag-Grid see [floating filters](../floating-filters/).
+To see general information about floating filters in AG Grid see [floating filters](../floating-filters/).

 ## Floating Filter Lifecycle